-In cooperation with parents and guardians, the Nordic School works to give each child a safe and successful start in Preschool and After School.
+In cooperation with parents and guardians, the Nordic School works to give each child a safe and successful start in the preschool and Afterschool.
 Initially, teachers establish relationships with families and students through an exchange of experiences, expectations, general routines and individual needs.
 Then, children enter the Nordic School gradually, through a settling in process that is tailored toward each child's individual needs.
-This settling in process encourages home and school to work together to ensure that each child has a positive transition to the Nordic School that is based on safety & trust.
+This settling in process encourages home and school to work together to ensure that each child has a positive transition to the Nordic School that is based on safety and trust.